Nicholas Sarkozy did not walk out of the G20 summit.

 South Africa, have they changed?

-Last 10 to 20, 30 years, hell's bells they've changed.
+Last 10 to 20, 30 years, hell's bills they've changed.

-They've got a communist Marxist government for all intents and purposes, with the ANC guys running around with a hammer and sickle.
+They've got a communist Marxist government, for all intents and purposes, with the ANC guys running around with a hammer and sickle.

-Germany's Germany's always embarrassed of themselves because of Hitler.
+Germany's always embarrassed of themselves because of Hitler, and they always end up caving.

 What's changed here?

-France, Germany throw them out, China hadn't changed.
+China hadn't changed.

-They're still the ChICOMs.
+They're still the THICOMs.

-The Russians are still a KGB.
+The Russians are still at KGB.

-What's changed is us.
+Brazil, South Africa, what's changed is us.

 What's changed?

-The answers everything.
+The answer is everything.

-Well, I don't want to be specific about that.
+Oh, I don't want to be specific about that.

 This is a group deal, you know.